 www.bestdegreeprograms.org is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 The study of criminal justice is an education in crime and, more specifically, the justice system.
 Students in online criminal justice programs in the U. S. focus primarily on the American government’s justice system.
 A criminal justice major typically includes some study into crime and justice around the globe.
 Studying criminal justice at the college level equips students with an understanding of:

 A Criminal Justice Curriculum

 Aspiring special agents might enroll in a program that offers a homeland security specialization.
-Students with an interest in computers might choose a concentration in cybercrime that will train them to identify and respond to crimes committed in the digital realm.
+Students interested in computers might choose a concentration in cybercrime, learning to identify and respond to crimes committed in the digital realm.
 Students can also pursue specializations that will prepare them to work in:

 Jobs in the Criminal Justice Field

 Criminal justice graduates may find employment with their local police force, or they may join a federal agency such as the Federal Bureau of Investigation (FBI).
-Many students in a criminal justice degree program go on to work in corrections as probation officers or corrections officers.
+Many students in a criminal justice program go on to work in corrections as probation officers or corrections officers.

 If you’re considering a career in law enforcement, corrections or a related path, criminal justice could be the major for you.
 For the right student, the study of criminal justice is a fascinating subject that combines scientific perspectives with a focus on human and social behavior.